tmoertel/mlao-lebo-deer/README.md

 How dangerous are deer?
 -----------------------

+*Note: The analysis below was last updated December 2014.*

 In Mt.
 Lebanon, deer have been portrayed as a “major public safety issue.”
 How dangerous are deer really?